 Putting It All Together

 If you have been diagnosed with IBS and you are interested in the low FODMAP diet, it is so important to speak with a qualified healthcare provider in order to determine whether or not this approach is the best approach for you.
 Similarly, if you are reading this as a healthcare provider, I encourage you to consider the benefits and risks of dietary intervention, just as you would any other intervention, as an elimination diet should never be taken lightly.
 If a low FODMAP diet seems like the best approach for you, I recommend working with a dietitian to ensure that all three stages (elimination, reintroduction and maintenance/personalization) are carried out and interpreted correctly so you can ultimately enjoy the most liberalized diet that you can tolerate.
-And if the low FODMAP diet is not the best approach for you, rest assured that there are many other potential management options – you and your healthcare team should work together to determine the best management strategies for you.
+And if the low FODMAP diet is not the best approach for you, rest assured that there are many other potential management options – you and your healthcare team should work together to determine the best lifestyle changes and management strategies for you.

 - Hill P, Muir JG, Gibson PR.
 Controversies and Recent Developments of the Low-FODMAP Diet.
 Gastroenterol Hepatol (N Y).
 2017;13(1):36-45.